 Total number of employees 6,184 #

 a.
 Number of female employees 3,977 #

 b.
-Number of male employees 2,207 # #
+Number of male employees 2,207 #

-Attrition rate 38 14.10% rate rate
+Attrition rate 38 14.10% rate

 Ratio of lowest paid employee against minimum wage 1.013: 1 ratio ratio

 Which stakeholders are affected?

 Stakeholder Issues That Influence Their Assessments and Decis sions

 (in relation to employee hiring)

 Management Direct cost implications either in terms of reduced payroll or greater expenses for the recruitment of employees Efficiency of employees Quality of service provided by employees

-Stockholders Direct cost implications either in terms of reduced recruitment of employees Efficiency of employees Quality of service provided by employees d payroll or greater expe nses for the
+Stockholders - Direct cost implications either in terms of reduced payroll or greater expenses for the kholders recruitment of employees - Efficiency of employees - Quality of service provided by employees

 Employees - Satisfaction among employees - Equity in the workplace

-Customers/Clients - Efficiency and quality of service provided by empl - Efficiency and quality of service provided by employees - sufficient number of employees
+Customers/Clients - Efficiency and quality of service provided by employees - sufficient number of employees

 Gov't - DOLE - Protection of employees